Many countries require additional paperwork in order for you to complete an internship there. Learn how the Goldsmiths Careers Service can help.

 In some countries, such as France, it is a legal requirement that you are an enrolled student in order to undertake an internship.
 The dates of the internship must fall entirely within your enrollment period at university.
 The purpose of the internships covered by the Convention de Stage are to enhance your studies, so obviously you must be a student for this to work.

 We cannot say that you are still a student if you are not.
-To check your enrollment dates, you can visit the Student Centre.
+To check your enrollment dates, you can visit the School hubs.

 Some companies require internships to be part of course.